-- 4.5.1 prepare and circulate the minutes for comments and inputs.
-Provide full copies of the minutes, including attachments to all the PSC members; - 4.5.2 keep comprehensive records of all the deliberations and decisions of the PSC; - 4.5.3 distribute copies of the minutes of the meetings for consideration and ultimately approval by the Chairperson; - 4.5.4 prepare and finalise the minutes containing the proceedings and resolutions of the meetings which shall be signed by the Chairperson of the PSC and by the PSP and the DBSA; and - 4.5.5 the approval of the deliverables/milestones shall be recorded in the minutes.
+- a. prepare and circulate the minutes for comments and inputs.
+Provide full copies of the minutes, including attachments to all the PSC members. - b. keep comprehensive records of all the deliberations and decisions of the PSC. - c. distribute copies of the minutes of the meetings for consideration and ultimately approval by the Chairperson. - d. prepare and finalise the minutes containing the proceedings and resolutions of the meetings which shall be signed by the Chairperson of the PSC and by the PSP and the DBSA. - e.
+Circulate the documents including completed milestones to the members at least 5 days prior to the meeting of the PSC and - f. the approval of the deliverables / milestones and invoice indicating the milestone and the number of the milestone that is being approved shall be recorded in the minutes.
 The deliverables and the minutes shall be signed by the chairperson of the PSC and by the PSP and the DBSA.

-4.6 Language and Communication Formats
+k) 2.9.4.6 Language and Communication Formats

 English will be the preferred language for all dealings of the PSC.
 The format of communication of the PSC shall be by email messages, or letters.
 Correspondence requiring approvals shall be by email, or letter.
-Reports submitted by the PSP to the members shall be in both hard print and soft computer copy written in software that is used by the Recipient.
+Reports submitted by the PSP to the members shall be in both hard print and soft computer copy written in software that is used by the Municipality.